 The Corporation is authorized to issue an unlimited number of common shares and an unlimited number of preferred shares.
-As at April 30, 2017, there were 43,335,654 common shares and no preferred shares issued and outstanding.
-The Corporation has issued 2,500,000 preferred securities.
+As at December 31, 2017, there were 43,187,291 common shares and 10,000,000 preferred securities issued and outstanding.